 The representative of the United States provided information on the status of the United States domestic regulatory process related to conditional Federal Communications Commission (FCC) approval for LightSquared (LSQ) operations in the bands directly below and slightly above the radio-navigation satellite services (RNSS) L-1 allocation.
 FCC final approval was contingent upon determination that use of global positioning systems and global navigation satellite systems (GNSS) services were not adversely impacted by the planned LSQ operations.
 The FCC process was ongoing, and no determination had been made at that time.
-Testing of LSQ equipment was conducted for the purpose of evaluating the impacts of those operations adjacent to the RNSS band might be considered by the World Radiocommunication Conference to be held in 2012 and might be addressed through the ITU working party process.
+Testing of LSQ equipment was conducted for the purpose of evaluating the impacts of those operations on GPS use.
+It was further noted that the matter of ancillary mobile-satellite service operations adjacent to the RNSS band might be considered by the World Radiocommunication Conference to be held in 2012 and might be addressed through the ITU working party process.
 The Providers' Forum noted that ITU referred to those operations as "complimentary ground component".